The Charlotte Zolotow Award

 Members of the selection committee are appointed to a two-year term by the CCBC professional staff based on an individual's knowledge of children's books, a demonstrated ability to evaluate children's books and discuss them critically, and/or direct experience working professionally with children from birth through age seven.
 A CCBC librarian serves as one of the five members.
 Members are appointed to staggered, two-year terms.

-Any picture book for young children (birth through age seven) originally written in English, and published the United States in 2014, is eligible for consideration for the 2014 Zolotow Award.
+The Zolotow Award considers picture books for young children (birth through age seven) originally written in English, and published the United States in the previous year.
 The book may be fiction, nonfiction or folklore, as long as it is presented in picture book form and aimed at children from birth through age seven.
 Translated books, poetry collections, and easy readers are not eligible.
 Books published only as e-books/digital books are not eligible as there is not currently a standard, accessible platform for all e-books freely available.
 (PDFs of e-books do not qualify as print publishing.)

 The committee selects one winner each year.
 It may also designate up to five honor books and up to ten titles to be included on a highly commended list that will call attention to outstanding writing in picture books.